Last Updated on April 23, 2026 by Ioana

 There’s a Michelin starred restaurant on site and a chic cocktail bar, so you don’t even have to leave the building for an indulgent evening.

-But when you do step outside, you’re already in the heart of Amsterdam, surrounded by luxury boutiques, historic sights, and canals.
+But when you do step outside, you’re already in the heart of Amsterdam, surrounded by luxury boutiques, historic sights that are also great Instagrammable spots, and canals.

 You’ll be close to the most popular attractions in Amsterdam, Amsterdam Central Station if you want to take a day trip, and the Christmas markets.